lajoiekatelyn/perseverance-and-ingenuity-tracker/README.md

 root@py-debug-deployment-f484b4b99-r9vff:/#
 ```

-where you can use any of the commands below, under Usage, replacing `localhost` with `klajoie-test-flask-service`.
+where you can use any of the commands below, under Usage, replacing `localhost` with `final-flask-service`.
 An example of this can be seen  in the usage section.

 ## Deploying and testing the application